syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Overview.md

 ---
 layout: post
-title:  grid widget for Syncfusion Essential ASP.NET Core
+title:  Grid Widget for Syncfusion Essential ASP.NET Core
-description: Learn here more about Overview in Syncfusion Essential ASP.NET Core Grid Control, its elements, and more
+description: Learn here more about Overview in Syncfusion Essential ASP.NET Core Grid Control, its elements, and more.
 platform: aspnet-core
 control: grid
 documentation: ug